defi-wonderland/prophet-modules/docs/src/content/modules/finality/multiple_callbacks_module.md

 ### Key Methods

-- `decodeRequestData(bytes calldata _data)`: Returns the decoded data for a request.
+- `decodeRequestData`: Returns the decoded data for a request.
 The returned data includes the target addresses for the callback and the calldata forwarded to the targets.
 - `finalizeRequest`: Finalizes the request by executing the callback calls on the targets.

 ### Request Parameters